-Minimum thic kness Defines the minimum amount of material that will be removed when performing a reworking operation Limit Definition These options become available when you define a Limiting Contour .
-The options are the same as what you learned in the Sweep Roughing.
-Ignore holes on Ignores holes in the rough stock Diameter Defines the size of holes to ignore Compute with tool Computes the tool path to avoid collisions with the tool holder Offset on asse ambly Defines the offset on the tool holder assembly Force Replay When using the Roughing operation as a reworking operation, Force Replay will calculate the rough stock remaining on the finished part, allowing for tool paths to be computed.
-Typically, forcing the replay is not needed.
+DELMIA Surface I Machining3DEXPERIENCE® R2022x Zone order Defines what areas are to be machined in what order.
+With the contextual menu, you can also require that only ordered zones get machined.
+Minimum thickness Defines the minimum amount of material that will be removed when performing a reworking operation Ignore holes on Ignores holes in the rough stock Diameter Defines the size of holes to ignore Compute with tool Computes the tool path to avoid collisions with the tool holder Offset on asse mbly Defines the offset on the tool holder assembly